jennybell/bank-tech-test/README.md

   - Started with account class for withdrawal/deposit
   - Statement class extracted to deal with debits, credits and dates.
 Statement still prints from account class to limit user interaction with the statement class.

-  ## Still to work on

-  - Refactoring for SRP
-  - Format at output, in statement class, not at creation in account class
+  ## Could be improved

+  - Creation of transaction class to remove responsibility of formatting from account class

   ## Original specification